Car Accident Lawyer

 Below is a list of the damages that flow from a car accident:

 Past and future medical bills (this also includes prescriptions)

 Past and future pain and suffering

 Past and future mental anguish

-Lost wages (documentation of time missed by employer and off work order from doctor)
+Lost wages (documentation of time missed by an employer and off-work order from a doctor)

 Loss of earnings in the future